toss/use-funnel/README.md

 ### Strong Type Support

-By comparing the type of the current step with the type of the next step, you can safely manage only the necessary states.
+By comparing the type of the current step with the next, you can ensure that only the required states are managed safely.

 ### State Management by History

-Manage states by history, so you can easily manage back and forth.
+Manage states based on history, making it easy to handle backward and forward navigation.

 ### Various Router Support

-Supports browser history, react-router-dom, next.js, @react-navigation/native, etc.
+Supports browser history, react-router-dom, next.js, @react-navigation/native, and more.

 ## Example